mindkin/hourfleet/docs/howitworks.md

 While usage charges and remittance can be calculated and could technically be performed automatically by Hourfleet, doing this automatically for every usage is not always desirable for a network operator.
 For example, if one of your borrowers has had a very poor experience within your network, you may decide as the network operator to discount or waive usage charges for them on a case by case basis.

-For these kinds of reasons, all charing and remitting in Hourfleet is performed manually after the fact, by the network operator.
+For these kinds of reasons, some charging and remitting in Hourfleet must be performed manually after the fact, by the network operator.

 All remittance and charging is performed after a booking is closed out and settled by the car owner, and is added to a backlog that can be managed by operators.

 > Note: the amount to charge a borrower, and the amount to remit the car owner, is always automatically calculated for you to make the act of reconciling the charges and remittance as easy as possible.